ctongfei/gizmos/README.md

   - `Seq[+A]` inherits the `Map[Int, +A]` trait.

-  - Concretely based on basic algebraic concepts through [poly-algebra](https://github.com/ctongfei/poly-algebra) by extensive use of typeclass patterns (Eq / Order / IntHashing / ...).
+  - Concretely based on basic algebraic concepts through [poly-algebra](https://github.com/ctongfei/poly-algebra) by extensive use of typeclass patterns (Eq / Order / Hashing / ...).

 Implicit conversions from/to Scala & from Java collections to Poly collections are provided by importing the objects `poly.collection.conversion.{FromJava, FromScala, ToScala}`.